The Rise of AI Pet Robots: The Best In-Stock Options for UK Kids 2026

 What to Look for When Choosing

-Age appropriateness: More autonomous robots (like Loona) need more space and supervision for younger children.
-Desk-based companions (Vector, Miko) are better for smaller spaces.
+Age appropriateness: More autonomous robots need more space and supervision for younger children.
+Desk-based companions (Eilik, Vector, LOOI) are better for smaller spaces.

 Connectivity requirements: Many AI pet robots require WiFi and companion apps for full functionality.
-Check app compatibility (iOS/Android) and data policies.
+Check app compatibility (iOS/Android) and data policies โ our smart-toy privacy guide walks through what to look for.

-Content subscription: Some robots (Miko) have subscription tiers that unlock additional content.
+Content subscription: Some robots (Miko especially) have subscription tiers that unlock additional content.
 Understand the cost before buying.

 Battery life: Typical AI robots provide 1-3 hours of active use per charge.
 For children who want sustained play, check run time carefully.